Since Core Dance Center's beginnings, we have maintained the philosophy to guide, educate, and inspire our students.

 A non-refundable fee of $45.00 per family is required along with the registration form in order to be enrolled in our dance program.
 Register here! online.

 No gum, food or drinks are permitted in the studio.
 T-shirts, sweatshirts, shorts, or street clothes are permitted only in hip hop class.
-For all regular dance classes, students must follow the dress code listed in this handout.
+For all regular dance classes, students must follow the dress code.
 Excessive talking is not allowed during classes.
 Cell phone usage is not allowed while waiting for classes to begin or during class.
 Phones must be turned off and placed in dance bag prior to entering the studio.
 Observers are not permitted in the classroom without permission of the instructor.
-Failure to adhere to these rules may result in the student being asked to observe class instead of participating.

 The majority of correspondence between CDC and families will be done electronically.
 Please keep a current email address on file with the front desk.

 CDC offers a variety of dance training including: classical ballet, pointe, tap, jazz, contemporary, hip hop, tumbling, and creative movement.
 Students are accepted from ages 3 on up.
 Ballet is a pre-requisite for all students interested in enrolling in jazz and tap.
 Participation in pointe is by teacher recommendation only.
 Students enrolled in only hip hop are not required to take ballet.
 Hip hop classes are offered to 1st grade students and older.
 These students can take hip hop in addition to their regular classes on a separate day.

 ATTENDANCE, ABSENCES, TARDINESS

 Each student is expected to attend the entire dance season and arrive on time for every class.
 Instructors will keep an attendance record.
 Excessive absences will jeopardize the student’s eligibility to participate in the performance.